-Given the remoteness of this region, you’ll definitely need a car to explore the forested karst plateau of Pokljuka.
+Given the remoteness of this region, a rental car is needed to explore this forested karst plateau.

 Pokljuka Map